Muninder Adavelli

 The DMCA updates the US copyright law to deal with digital content.
 Here are its three major updates:

 Torrenting copyrighted material is a form of “distribution.”
-Even if you torrent anonymously, you can still be at risk of breaching these laws.
-Distribution is an exclusive right of the copyright holder.
+This is illegal since distribution is an exclusive right of the copyright holder.

 How about the downloading of copyrighted materials for personal use?
 Let’s answer that in the next section.